lsst-ts/LOVE-frontend/love/docsrc/howitworks.md

 Each of its branches (topmost keys) are handled by a separate reducer through the `combineReducers` utility of Redux.
 Each of the

-## Container and Presentational components
+## Container and presentational components

 Apart from the global state stored in Redux, each component handles its own state with specific information for its own elements.
 This leads to the distinction of `Container` components and `Presentational` components.
 Container components are meant to wrap Presentational components to abstract them from all the logic of reading the global state.
 Containers can read the Redux state through the usage of `selectors`, which are functions (located at `src/redux/selectors`) that receive a copy of the state object and return some data for which they are designed.
-Selectors are meant to be reused across components so if the state tree were to change changing the selector should be sufficient to recover the functionality of all related components.
-Changes to
+Selectors are meant to be reused across components so if the state tree were to change, changing the selector should be sufficient to recover the functionality of all related components.
+Changes to the state are made by `dispatching` `actions`.
+This is wrapped in the Container component with callbacks tha are passed to Presentational components.
+The Presentational components use this and other input `props`, and possibly internal state variables to render the component to the users on their screens.

 ## State tree